UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/quick_overview.md

 > **Continuous Improvement** : Leverage testing insights to identify areas for improvement and polish your app to perfection.

 ### Beyond the Basics:
-> NeoApps.AI's resources and documentation provide in-depth guidance and explore additional features to unlock your app's full potential.
+> [NeoApps.ai](https://neoapps.ai/)'s resources and documentation provide in-depth guidance and explore additional features to unlock your app's full potential.

 > Don't be afraid to experiment and explore!
-NeoApps.AI is your platform to turn your innovative ideas into reality.
+[NeoApps.ai](https://neoapps.ai/) is your platform to turn your innovative ideas into reality.

 ### Click on the given links for more detailed overview